> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > forest recorded 68,600 off-road visits last year.

-> The commission last month had its first public hearing on priorities,
+> The commission last month had its first public hearing

 as